 Hello, we are the Reception class!
 Welcome to our page

-In Reception, we learn through play- focusing on all aspects of the children's development.
-During a typical day, we have fun learning phonics, literacy and maths whilst encouraging and considering the children's physical and social development.
+In Reception, we learn through play focusing on all aspects of the children's development.
+During a typical day, we have fun learning phonics, literacy, and maths whilst encouraging and considering the children's physical and social development.

 Things to know

-All children have a planner which goes home every day.
+All children have a planner that goes home every day.
 This is a communication tool between school and home providing space for messages to be passed on and a record of when reading has taken place.
 In reception, each child is heard reading twice a week.
 We also focus on recognising sounds and learning ‘tricky words’ which are words we will need to recognise in books.
 New sounds and tricky words are sent home when the children are ready and confident in their learning.